gummyworm/monster/src/docs/debug-info.md

 ### Line Program
 The line program facilitates compact mapping of line numbers to addresses.
-The line program is a state machine with the following state:
+It is a state machine with the following state:
+ - line number
+ - address (or program counter)
  - filename (as file id)
- - line number
- - PC (program counter)

 Commands modify this state in order to produce the address <-> line mapping.
 There are two types of instructions to handle this process: "basic" and "extended".